archanpatkar/Logico/README.md

 ```
 (B: -(A: T)) -> (B: -A) [A is defined and will be lazily evaluated]
 ```
+In some cases where the variable is already defined it will override the existing value

 ## Examples
 > You can try this in the REPL